 “Clean eating” has no objective meaning.
 Every person will have their own interpretation of the phrase and what falls under the category of “un-clean.”

 It also tends to make people label food as good or bad.
 Using that kind of language can set a false precedent for what nutritious food really is.
-When it come to nutrition & eating nutritious food, it is not as black & white as we would like to believe.
+When it comes to nutrition & eating nutritious food, it is not as black & white as we would like to believe.

 We will be debunking four popular and common myths associated with clean eating.